 Before creating workspaces, register a payment method.
 Go to Organization > Billing in the sidebar.
 Click Manage payment method to add your card, then use Add credits to top up your credit balance.

 Open the Workspace tab in the sidebar and click New Workspace.
-Enter a name, choose a small resource spec for testing.In the Deployment settings step, attach the shared volume you just created.
-Click Deploy.
+Enter a name, then select a GPU product, region, and GPU count under Resource spec for testing.Attach the Object storage volume you just created, then click Create.

 You can run Jupyter notebooks directly in this workspace.